buriedObject/wizard-fight/scrap/spell types.md

-My Body Has Become a Temple
+My Body is a Temple